Adani Group: Leverage

-In August 2022, CreditSights, a unit of Fitch Ratings, warned that Adani Group was "deeply overleveraged” and that its recent aggressive expansion had hurt the group's cash flow and credit metrics.
+The company's corporate debt totalled $30 billion in 2022.
+In August 2022, CreditSights, a unit of Fitch Ratings, warned that Adani's recent aggressive expansion had hurt the group's cash flow and credit metrics.
 It also stated that a potential "worst-case scenario" could lead the group to end up in a debt trap and a potential default.
-However, in September 2022, CreditSights made some corrections in the report and removed the mention of Adani Group being "deeply overleveraged".
+The CreditSights report garnered significant attention for its dire assessment of Adani's "deeply overleveraged" book; after outreach by Adani, CreditSights softened its language but kept its main conclusion.